Empowering youth for change: Wrapping Up an Inspiring European Week of Action for Girls (EWAG) 2025

 The week concluded with a heartfelt Closing Ceremony at the End FGM European Network office.
 Together, we reflected on lessons learned, shared experiences, and celebrated achievements.
 Certificates were handed out and, most importantly, commitments were renewed to continue amplifying girls’ voices beyond EWAG.

-More days of events, the European Week of Action for Girls is a concrete way to strengthen the power of youth advocacy and collaboration, and the shared belief that when we #InvestInGirls, we invest in a more equal, just, and empowered future for all.
+More than days of events, the European Week of Action for Girls is a concrete way to strengthen the power of youth advocacy and collaboration, and the shared belief that when we #InvestInGirls, we invest in a more equal, just, and empowered future for all.
 Thank you to all the incredible youth advocates, facilitators, and partners who made this week impactful and stay tuned for next year!